 Another formula is M= χH where χ is called magnetic susceptibility and is a dimensionless quantity. magnetic Susceptibility is small and positive for materials.
 Such materials are called paramagnetic.
 Some materials are called Diamagnetic in which magnetic susceptibility is small but negative.

 μ = μ0μr = μ0 (1+χ).

 There is one more term that is called the magnetic permeability of the substance.
 It isdenoted by μ and it has the same dimensions and units as μ

 There is one more term called magnetic permeability of the substance.
 It is denoted by μ and it has the same dimensions and units as μ0;

 In Magnetism and matter class 12 notes, materials are classified into three categories: Diamagnetic, Paramagnetic, and Ferromgnetic.

-Soft ferromagnetic material is a class of ferromagnetic material in which the magnetisation totally disappears on the removal of the external field.
-An example is Soft iron.
+A soft ferromagnetic material is a class of ferromagnetic material in which the magnetisation totally disappears on the removal of the external field.
+An example is a Soft iron.
 The relative magnetic permeability is >1000!

 χ = C .μ0 /T where C is Curie constant.

 The above mentioned equation was experimentally confirmed by Pierre Curie.
 It was proved that the magnetisation of a paramagnetic material is inversely proportional to the absolute temperature T.